-Egypt Ga ame ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Enter April Pages 11-21 the Casa Rosada the university library Mrs. Ross Melanie Dorothea old stuff Egyptian stuff the Professor false eyelashes a high priestess deadpan Hollywood Caroline Nick From the list above, choose the clues below and write it in the bla Some answers will be used mor nk.
-All answ Crimser.
-11 .
-She was the mother of April's s father.
-2 first day et this person early in of her new life, and gabbed to him so n she wondered 3 ught them with some her and Nick had giv A AND 4 rson was Mrs. Ross's 5.
-The California-Spanish apartment house where April lived was called this. ere April lived was 6.
-It made April think of Hollywood, but Mrs. Ross called it the Petrified Birthday Cake. ss called it the 7 7.
-April had always been especially interested in this.
+Т Egypt Ga ame By Zilpha Keatley Snyder Enter April Pages 11-21 the Casa Rosada M the university library D rs.
+Ross elanie orothea d stuff Egyptian stuff the Professor false eyelashes a high priestess deadpan Hollywood Caroline Nick From the list above, choose the name, word, or phrase that matches each of the clues below and write it in the blank.
+All answers will be used at least once.
+Some answers will be used more than once.
+1. She was the mother of April's s father.
+2. 2.
+April met this person early in August on the first day of her new life, and she wondered why she gabbed to him so much.
+3. April bought them with some of the money her mother and Nick had given her.
+4. This pers son was Mrs. Ross's s daughter.
+5. The California-Spanish apartment house where April lived was called this.
+6. April think of Hollywo Birthday Cake. ood, but Mrs. Ro oss called it the 7.
+April hac l always been espec cially interested in this.
 8. She was April's grandmother.
-9. April's grandmother worked here.
-10 Nick had laughed at April's theory about reincarnation, but this person said anything was possible.
-11 .
-He died in an accident befor re April had a cha ance to know him.
-12 • ought he was almost o's display window. as unusual as th e strange things in 13 13.
-She intended to go right on living the same kind of life she was used to for the short time she was with her grandmother.
-14 .
-He was Dorothea's agent.
-15 .
-Before I had live Dorothea sent her to d here. live with her gra ndmother, April
+9. April's gr andmother worked here.
+10. Nick had laughed at April's theory about reincarnation, but this person said anything was possible.
+11. He died in an accident before e April had a ch ance to know him.
+12. April thought he was almost as unusual as the strange things in his shop's display window.
+13. She intended to go right on living the same kind of life she was used to for the short time she was with her grandmother.
+14. C C 15.
+Before Dorothea sent her to live with her grandmother, April had lived here.
+Indmother, April